 Finish your adventure by exploring Britain’s smallest city with the big heart and plenty to see and do.
 Experience 48 hours in St Davids.

 Pembrokeshire is at the southern end of the Coastal Way, which then runs through Ceredigion to Snowdonia Mountains and Coast (in the county of Gwynedd) in the north.
 Don’t miss out.
 Follow it all the way.

-Experience more of The Coastal Way with our suggested itineraries exploring our history & culture, our inspirational landscape together with walking that takes your breath away and our delicious local food and drink that awaits you around every corner.
+Experience more of The Coastal Way with our suggested itineraries including coastal adventures, exploring our history & culture, our inspirational landscape and our delicious local food and drink that awaits you around every corner.
 Epic.